Customer appreciation is often viewed as a lost art. But.

-In a recent thread on Reddit about customer service, a user shared how their restaurant often takes the time to ask customers a little bit about themselves before serving them.
+In a Reddit thread about customer service, a user shared how their restaurant often takes the time to ask customers a little bit about themselves before serving them.
 They then prepare a custom dessert plate based off of the customer’s interests or anything notable about them.

 When a customer recently came in wearing a Navy SEALs hat, this plate was made: